15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/InteriorDesign/comments/1799zc7/small_living_room_ideas_decorating_decor/

-White furniture provides clean contrast against the yellow walls without fighting them. r/alakate includes a deep sofa, two armchairs, and a dark wood coffee table trunk that adds storage and surface area.
-The antique bookshelf in dark wood brings vertical interest and provides display space for personal items.
+White furniture provides clean contrast against the yellow walls without fighting them.
+A deep sofa, two armchairs, and a dark wood coffee table trunk add storage and surface area in one piece.

 The patterned area rug pulls together the room’s colors while adding visual interest to the hardwood floors.
-Traditional furniture styles create a classic look that feels timeless rather than trendy.
-The room has a collected, lived-in quality with books, magazines, and personal items visible.
+Traditional furniture styles create a classic look that feels timeless rather than trendy (which will look dated in three years).

 Plant-Filled Bohemian Living and Dining Combo